2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Use App as Endpoint

-Directly link the payment button to an item in one of the PoS or Crowdfund apps before.
+You can directly link the payment button to an item in one of the PoS or Crowdfund apps that you have used before.

 Store owners can click on the dropdown menu and select their desired App; once the App is selected, the store owner can add the item that needs to be linked.

 #### Generated Code

-As BTCPay Server’s Payment button is Easily-embeddable HTML, BTCPay Server shows the generated code to copy into a website at the bottom after configuring the Payment button.
+As BTCPay Server’s Payment button is an easily embeddable HTML, BTCPay Server shows the generated code to copy into a website at the bottom after configuring the Payment button.

 Store owners can copy the generated code into their website, and the Payment button from BTCPay Server is directly active on their website.

 #### Payment Notifications

-Server IPN (Instant Payment Notification) is meant for webhooks and can be filled by a URL to post purchase data.
+Server IPN (Instant Payment Notification) is designed for webhooks and can be configured with a URL to post purchase data.

 #### Email Notifications

-Whenever a payment has happened, BTCPay Server can notify the store owner.
+Whenever a payment is made, BTCPay Server can notify the store owner.

 #### Browser redirect